 He was addressing an audience that included Greeks who came from a culture entrenched in a belief system shaped by their great philosophers.
 The Greeks believed that in each human is an immortal soul trapped within a physical body until death, when supposedly it is released to go to heaven or hell.
 Centuries later that pervasive but nonbiblical idea crept into and firmly rooted itself in a “Christianity” that was rapidly veering away from the early Church’s beliefs.

 The Bible teaches that man is mortal, and the biblical word translated soul simply refers to natural human or animal life.
 However, Paul did acknowledge that something else is there in us, something distinguishing us from anything else in the physical creation.
 Our brains are similar in construction to those in animals, so what explains the enormous gap between us?
 What gives us the capacity to think abstractly or rationally, create artistic and technological innovations, develop words and languages, think sequentially in words and images, develop character qualities such as humility and patience, and form moral distinctions of right and wrong?

 Note this!
 Just as the spirit in man exists, so exists the Spirit of God.
 And just as the spirit in man is not another “person,” the Spirit of God is not a third person in the Godhead!
-It is, however, the mind and power of God that is uniquely His (see “What Is the Holy Spirit?” in the May/June 2014 Discern).
+It is, however, the mind and power of God that is uniquely His (see “What Is the Holy Spirit?”).

 So how can we understand “the things which God has prepared for those who love Him”?
 Paul answers: “But God has revealed them to us through His Spirit.
 For the Spirit searches all things, yes, the deep things of God” (verse 10).
 He adds in verse 12, “Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God” (King James Version).